Azure/AppConfiguration/releaseNotes/KubernetesProvider.md

 [Image][image] | [Sample][sample]

-## 1.0.0-preview4 - September 13, 2023
+## 1.0.0-preview4 - September 14, 2023

 ### New Features
 * Added support for periodically resolving Key Vault references to fetch latest version secret and update Kubernetes secret accordingly.
-* Added support for generating ConfigMap in more data types (json, yaml, properties).
+* Added support for consuming the generated ConfgiMap as a mounted file besides as environment variables.
 * Added support for workload identity authentication.

 ## 1.0.0-preview3 - July 31, 2023